 North Carolina Governor’s Highway Safety Program (Lead department: Police)

 The Apex Police Department supports and is an active partner with the Governor’s Highway Safety Program (GHSP).
 The GHSP provides support and resources to law enforcement agencies to reduce traffic crashes and promote highway safety awareness through a variety of grants, traffic safety/awareness messages and safe-driving initiatives.
 The program addresses such issues as impaired driving, seat belt use, speeding, distracted driving, motorcycle safety, bicycle safety, pedestrian safety and other aspects of highway safety.
 In addition to this partnership, the Patrol Captain represents law enforcement on the NC GHSP Traffic Safety Symposiums board.
 This board develops the biennial training symposium to keep law enforcement abreast of current traffic related trends and enhances their training on enforcement and crash reduction.

-Rectangular Rapid Flashing Beacon (RRFB) Crosswalks (Lead department: Public Works & Transportation)
+Rectangular Rapid Flashing Beacon (RRFB) Crosswalks (Lead department: Transportation & Infrastructure Development)

 The first RRFB in Apex was installed for the crosswalk across Apex Barbecue Road at Scotts Ridge Elementary School in 2016.
 In 2019, three additional crosswalk locations received RRFBs, and at least two more locations will receive RRFBs in 2020.
 RRFBs allow pedestrians to press a button that activates a flashing warning to alert oncoming motorists.
 This device provides enhanced visibility for crossings with higher pedestrian volumes and serves as a potential countermeasure where data has shown a crash history despite warning signs and markings.